 15% of your credit score hinges upon the length of your credit history since a lender simply can’t gauge your ability or willingness to repay a loan if you don’t have a history proving you’ve already done so.
 The scoring model takes into account how long your various accounts have been open, including loans and credit cards.

-Unfortunately, rent payments aren’t usually included in the FICO score, but some of the credit bureaus provide a rental reporting service that you could use as additional documentation in your credit application.
+Unfortunately, rent payments aren’t usually included in the FICO score, but there are rental reporting services that you could use as additional documentation in your credit application.